Davy review to look forensically at staff trading

 Review

 The board, led by chairman John Corrigan, subsequently decided last Thursday to put the business up for sale as it raced to contain the crisis.
-Bernard Byrne, a former AIB CEO, who joined Davy two years ago as deputy chief executive, was named group interim CEO in the wake of the exits.
+Bernard Byrne, a former AIB chief executive, who joined Davy two years ago as deputy chief executive, was named group interim chief executive in the wake of the exits.

 “This is a move designed to do nothing more than buy time to smooth any sale of the damaged company and an attempt to assuage the concerns of potential bidders,” said Ged Nash, finance spokesman for the Labour Party.
 “I am more interested in the Central Bank’s next steps and those of other State agencies.”